 Editors of printed publications are often in need of “art” (drawings or

-photos) to fill space and break up the gray look of a page of text.
+photos) to fill space and break up the gray look of a page of text. - Write an article that demonstrates your expertise in your field.
+Send

 it to noncompeting newspapers, magazines, and websites in your field